MicrosoftDocs/cpp-docs/docs/standard-library/recursive-directory-iterator-class.md

 ---
 # recursive_directory_iterator Class

-describes an input iterator that sequences through the filenames in a directory, possibly descending into subdirectories recursively.
-For an iterator X, the expression *X evaluates to an object of class directory_entry that wraps the filename and anything known about its status.
+Describes an input iterator that sequences through the filenames in a directory, possibly descending into subdirectories recursively.
+For an iterator `X`, the expression `*X` evaluates to an object of class `directory_entry` that wraps the filename and anything known about its status.

 For more information and code examples, see [File System Navigation (C++)](../standard-library/file-system-navigation.md).